Our Service Model

-As what we see as an important act of social distancing at this crucial time, we have suspended the Drop-In Clinic until further notice.
+We are working remotely due to COVID-19 restrictions.
+Our on-campus activities and drop-in clinic will not be operating until further notice.
 Please note there will be no interruptions to our levels of service to you and we are still willing and able to support you any way we can.
 To get our assistance please send us a message through our contact form below and we will be in touch with you as soon as we can.

 The first contact allows us to provide immediate preliminary advice, and if necessary, to assess the best way to provide further assistance to you.
 For this reason, providing detailed information regarding your issue, the steps you have taken to resolve it to date, and including as much relevant documentation as possible will assist us to respond quickly and effectively.
 Relevant documentation may be letters that your faculty have sent you, copies of emails or other correspondence, and/or support documents from a health care practitioner, psychologist or counsellor.

 If you are responding to a notice from the University, or submitting a complaint/grievance, in the first instance we may provide you with preliminary advice via email to assist you to begin a rough draft.
 We can then review and provide feedback on this over email in order to make best use of appointment times.

 Depending on your situation, needs and preferences, and our availability – we can provide advice via email, zoom, or telephone.

 We close for some public holidays and over the Christmas/New Year break.